 Trailer lights should comply with federal and/or local regulations.
-For assistance in hooking up trailer lights, contact a NISSAN dealer or reputable trailer dealer.
+For assistance in hooking up trailer lights, it is recommended you contact a NISSAN dealer or reputable trailer dealer.

 Trailer brakes

 If your trailer is equipped with a braking system. make sure it conforms to federal and/or local regulations and that it is properly installed.